 For travellers, this flight was a brilliant keystone of a round-the-world itinerary.
 It made the Pacific Islands relatively easy to add in to the route.

-You could explore North America, head to California, then fly out of Los Angeles to the South Pacific.
+You could explore North America and head to California.
+Then once you’d run up Runyon Canyon, visited the Griffith Observatory and paid respects at the Grammy Museum, you could fly out of Los Angeles to the South Pacific.

 With Air New Zealand also running several flights between Rarotonga and Auckland, the Cook Islands became a stopover on the way to New Zealand.